ZSShen/C-Common-Data-Structures/README.md

 #### 1.2 Building Entire Source
 + Generally, each data structure is wrapped in a single C structure and
   is built as an object file.
 To verify its correctness, we must rely
-  on the test program which sets up several unit test functions.
+  on the test program which prepares several unit test functions.

-+ Therefore, there is a major Makefile at the top of source tree:
++ There is a major Makefile at the top of source tree:
     - For the normal build, execute `make all`.
     - For the debug build (memory inspection), executre `make all DEBUG=true`.

 + By running the above command, we compile the object files and the test
   programs for all the data structures.
 Also note that the memory debug
-  build should be driven by the valgrind utility.
+  build should be driven by the `valgrind` utility.

 #### 1.3 Building Specific Structure
++ To generate object file bundled with test program.
+    - For the normal build, execute `make build_test`.
+    - For the debug build, execute `make build_test DEBUG=true`.
++ To generate static library
+    - For the normal build, execute `make build_static_lib`.
+    - For the debug build, execute `make build_static_lib DEBUG=true`.
++ To generate dynamic library
+    - For the normal build, execute `make build_dynamic_lib`.
+    - For the debug build, execute `make build_dynamic_lib DEBUG=true`.

 ### 2. Binary Execution
++ As aforementioned, we rely on the test program to verify each kind of
+  data structure.
+For this, the testing can be launched for all the structures
+  (except for the PriorityQueue and SparseTrie) with the following commands:
+    - For simple testing, execute `make test`.
+    - For debug testing (the object file and test program should be debug
+      build), execute `make test DEBUG=true`.